CS-GSI/Controllino-CMP/README.md

 CMP - ControllinoMessageProtocol (V01) 	Version 'A'

-	'A': V01 - 'A' like First, 'A' like ASCII, 'A' like A-Z should be enough characters for future development You have to replace 'V' with 'A' in any exampla below to make it work!
+	'A': V01 - 'A' like First, 'A' like ASCII, 'A' like A-Z should be enough characters for future development You have to replace 'V' with 'A' in any example below to make it work!

 Determining CMP version of your Controllino